algolia/algoliasearch-magento/README.md

 ### Typo-tolerant full-text search

-This extension is replaces the default full-text search feature of your Magento instance providing you a typo-tolerant & relevant search experience.
+This extension replaces the default full-text search feature of your Magento instance providing you a typo-tolerant & relevant search experience.

 ![Full-text search](doc/fts.png)